-If the program is And the expenses are Then the expense is

-ALTCS [, Not allowed as a deduction from gross self-employment

-SSI-MAO income.

-MSP moome tax payments,

-AHCCCS FTW Entertainment expenses;

-Adult Allowed as a deduction from gross self-employment

-Caretaker Relative · · · income.

-Pregnant Woman Cost of purchasing capital equipment;

-Child oupital equipment,

-KidsCare Payments on the principal of loans; and

-Carryover of previous year's losses.
+If the program is And the expenses are Then the expense is ALTCS op. oo.a, Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
+MSP moome tax paymonts, AHCCCS FTW Entertainment expenses; Adult Allowed as a deduction from Caretaker Relative gross self-employment income.
+Pregnant Woman Cost of purchasing capital equipment; Child capital equipment, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.